TheImagingSource/tiscamera/doc/pages/troubleshooting.rst

 Here the interface are named `enp31s0` and `enp37s0`.
 Interfaces may be named like `enp31s0` or `eth0`.

-Verify the speed of the network interface
+Verify the Speed of the Network Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: sh